 Utilizing one entry/exit point can cause access issues if the roadway were to be physically impeded (such as due to: a fire, debris, flooding, ice, snow, etc.).
 This configuration may also cause traffic backups while waiting for the ability to turn in to or out of the development.
 Sometimes, this one access point may also be located too close to other intersecting roadways to the roadway that the development intersects; this can contribute to traffic back-ups.

 This Workplan item directs the Executive to transmit legislation to update the code, (such as K.C.C.
 Title 21A), and the King County Department of Transportation Roads Standards to address these access issues.
-This code update will include requiring two entry/exit points for plats and subdivisions over a certain size and increasing the distance between adjacent intersecting streets.
+This code update will include: requiring two entry/exit points for plats and subdivisions over a certain size; requiring sufficient distance between the two entry/exit points so as to not impact traffic flows; addressing access for emergency vehicles, including requiring adequate roadway width to accommodate emergency vehicles; and increasing the distance between adjacent intersecting streets.
 The transmittal letter for the ordinance(s) shall indicate the rational for the chosen size threshold for when the County will require two entry/exit points.

 Timeline: The proposed amendments to the King County Code and the King County Roads Standards shall be transmitted to the Council for consideration by December 31, 2018.